Plrbear/PECoP/README.md

 # Usage

 ## Data preparation
+Will be updated....

 ## Pretrain
+will be updated...

 python train.py --bs 16 --lr 0.001 --height 256 --width 256 --crop_sz 224 --clip_len 32

 ## Evaluation
-To be updated...
+Will be updaated...

 # Citation
+Will be updated....

 # Acknowlegement
-Part of our codes are adapted from ...
+Will be updated...